 • the room, toys, and bedding must be clean;

-• regularly walk with the baby in the fresh air, the more, the better;
+• regularly walk with the baby in the fresh air, the more the better;

 • baby food should be balanced and complete;

-• regularly ventilate and humidify the nursery;
+• regularly ventilate and humidify the children's room;

 • do not contact sick children.

 Table.
-Varieties of conjunctivitis
+Types of conjunctivitis

-On the need for conjunctivitis treatment
+About the need for treatment of conjunctivitis

 Diagnosis before prescribing treatment